ACR ResQLink Aids Paddler When Her Offshore Journey Took a Turn

 Now, in a panic, I quickly flipped the aerial loose and pushed the rescue button on my ACR ResQlink 400.
 I lay down and waited.
 There was a bit of confusion with rescue because I’d rung Emergency and also Marine safety had my GPS.
 My son called me next as he was on my list of contacts and I assured him I was ok and waiting for rescue.
 I was contacted by the local police and surf lifesaving and they got a surf ski out to locate me.
 I feel like I was hasty in pressing the button on my PLB when I had mobile reception but I now have the confidence of how well it works.

 Emergency services assured me I did everything right.
 I had registered my PLB with Marine Safety, with my current details including my contacts and my phone number.
-Also, I didn’t wait until I was really exhausted or in trouble before calling for help.
+I called for help before I got exhausted or into trouble.
 At the end of the day only my pride was hurt.
 I’m now practicing my self-rescues and assisted rescues.

 The experience made me realize how quickly things can go pear-shaped.
 Thankfully we live in a time when help is not far away.
-Unfortunately, the PLB’s aerial snapped off on the fast boat ride back to land as I didn’t clip it safely back in place.
+Unfortunately, the PLB’s aerial snapped off during the fast ride back—I hadn’t clipped it in properly.

 Words of wisdom